 Many times I can't tell if I keep looking back on specific photographs because I've genuinely created something beautiful, or if the sentimental value of that moment just makes it more important to me.
 This is a small collection of some of these moments, from all across the United States.

 Whenever an opportunity presents itself to me to visit filming locations, I always jump on it.
 I couldn't pass up exploring North Bend, the town where most of one of my favorite TV shows, Twin Peaks, was filmed.

-I hesitantly followed my friend Lindsay down a steep, desolate trail for about three quarters of a mile in the middle of the night with minimal knowledge of what was to come, other than that we were going to a unique place.
-After the trail, we walked along train tracks in the dark until we got to a clearing that led us out onto a beach filled with kids swimming and sitting around fire pits.
+I hesitantly followed my friend Lindsay down a steep, desolate trail for about three quarters of a mile in the middle of the night, along railroad tracks, with minimal knowledge of what was to come, other than that we were going to a unique place.

 I came to Austin with no expectations, and left eager to return.
 This city has an abundance of creativity, great food, and outdoor activities to offer.
 Here's a rundown of my favorite places I hit during my short stay...